AI engines & cascade

 How translation engines work

-SwiftIn uses different translation engines depending on your plan.
+Swiftin uses different translation engines depending on your plan.
 AI models give the best quality; Google and Bing handle volume and act as a free fallback.

 Available engines